kohane27/Waybar-Clockify/README.md

 ## Description

 `Waybar-Clockify` is a simple wrapper between [clockify-cli](https://github.com/lucassabreu/clockify-cli) and [timewarrior](https://github.com/GothenburgBitFactory/timewarrior).
-I recommend getting familiar with both tools before using.

-## Why?
+### Why?

-I love `timewarrior` but I find the summary and report functionalities lacking, while `Clockify` offers rich reports and time analysis:
+I love `timewarrior`, but I find the summary and report functionalities lacking, while `Clockify` offers rich reports and time analysis:

 ![clockify-2.png](./assets/clockify-2.png)

 Fortunately, we have `clockify-cli` which offers amazing integration with `Clockify`.
 Hence the birth of `Waybar-Clockify`.

-## Architecture

-I can continue using `timewarrior` to track time from the command line.

-So any `timewarrior` commands like `cancel`, `continue`, `lengthen`, `shorten` will work.

-I want to display a timer on `Waybar`.

-`Waybar` will display the latest time tracked by `timewarrior`.

-At the end of each time record, `Waybar-Clockify` will send it to clockify.

 ## Getting Started